flintlib/flint/doc/source/fexpr.rst

     Returns a string of the LaTeX representation of *expr*.
 The string must be freed with :func:`flint_free`.

+    Warning: string literals appearing in expressions
+    are currently not escaped.

 The *flags* parameter allows specifying options for LaTeX output.
 The following flags are supported: